reactive/data-client/docs/guides/extending-endpoints.md

 [Previously we saw how we could use](../getting-started/usage#use-resource-docs-api-useresource) the [useResource()](../api/useResource) and [useFetcher()](../api/useFetcher) hooks to read and mutate data.
-The first argument of these hooks is known as a [FetchShape](../api/FetchShape).
+The first argument of these hooks is known as a [Endpoint](../api/Endpoint).
-FetchShapes are the minimal definition of instructions needed to tell Rest Hooks how to handle those types of requests.
+Endpoints are the minimal definition of instructions needed to tell Rest Hooks how to handle those types of requests.

-Resource comes with a [small handleful FetchShapes](../api/resource#fetch-shapes-docs-next-api-fetchshape) for each of the typical [CRUD operations](https://restfulapi.net/http-methods/).
+Resource comes with a [small handleful Endpoints](../api/resource#static-network-methods-and-properties) for each of the typical [CRUD operations](https://restfulapi.net/http-methods/).
 This is often not enough.

 ## Overriding endpoints

-By default the listShape() assumes an array of entities returned while detailShape() assumes just the entity returned.
+By default the list() assumes an array of entities returned while detail() assumes just the entity returned.

 ### Default schema